The Istituto Svizzero provides a research platform for exchange that connects the Swiss scientific community with Italy as well as internationally.

 Collaborations with Italian institution partners is highly recommended.
 The call for projects is launched each year in September with a deadline to submit the project in December; the period of stay at Villa Maraini is July-August and early September.

-A project by EDHEA Valais School of Arts – HES-SO
+A project by ZHdK – Zurich University of the Arts

-A project by Università della Svizzera italiana (USI) and the University of Geneva
+A project by USI – Università della Svizzera italiana

 By invitation only, the Istituto Svizzero offers residencies in Rome to established artists and researchers for projects connected with Italy or of a transdisciplinary nature.
 The figures invited will be resident at the Institute for periods of one to three months.
 In return, they are expected to actively engage with the young residents of the programme Roma Calling.